streamlink/streamlink/docs/install.rst

       - At least version **65.6.0** |br|
         Used as build backend
     * - build
-      - `wheel`_
-      - Used by the build frontend for creating Python wheels
-    * - build
       - `versioningit`_
       - At least version **2.0.0** |br|
         Used for generating the version string from git when building, or when running in an editable install.